clomads/things-masterlist/extras/README.md

-This folder contains extras to assist in managing the repo as an Obsidian vault.
+This folder contains forward facing extras to assist in managing the repo as an Obsidian vault.
+Files that Obsidian itself uses will be in `.obsidian` folder.

 ### Plugins